This article was last updated on 1 August 2022.

 Therefore you and your relatives lose complete control of your finances.
 You should also consider your spouse or partner when thinking of setting up a Property and Financial Affairs Lasting Power of Attorney.

-Many people assume that upon death or loss of mental capacity spouses and long-term partners have an automatic right to access their money – but this is rarely the case.
+Many people assume that upon death or loss of mental capacity spouses and long-term partners have an automatic right to access their money and act on their behalf – but this is rarely the case.

-A Property and Financial Affairs Lasting Power of Attorney must be set up whilst you are still of sound mind.
+A Property and Financial Affairs Lasting Power of Attorney must be set up whilst you are still of sound mind, i.e. when you have capacity.
 For this reason it’s especially important to consider putting a Property and Financial Affairs Lasting Power of Attorney in place as early as possible to avoid running out of time.

 It can be incredibly costly, frustrating and upsetting for family members in the future if you haven’t made appropriate arrangements for your finances.

-If you dont’ have a power of attorney and the person you want this for is losing, or has lost mental capacity, then you will need to go to the Court of Protection to get responsibility over decision making.
+If you don’t have a power of attorney and the person you want to act for is losing capacity, or has lost mental capacity, then you must go to the Court of Protection to get responsibility for decision making.
 You can read more about the court of protection process here.

-Further information regarding Lasting Power of Attorney for Property and Financial Affairs can be found here on the UK Care Guide website and on the gov.uk website.
-Alternatively you can speak to your local Age UK centre or Citizen’s Advice Bureau.
-Some solicitors offer useful drop-ins for those seeking advice about Lasting Power of Attorney.
-This can be a cost-effective way to obtain professional advice free of charge.
+Further guidance and information regarding a Power of Attorney for Property and Financial Affairs can be found here on the UK Care Guide website and on the gov.uk website.

 You can contact us in one of 3 ways:

 Leave your contact details below and one of the team will give you a call to discuss your needs.